chandler032/noteAppService/README.md

 When I reach the relevant step in the challege, the client side will be set up as a React and TypeScript project which has been generated using Vite.js.
 The intention is to use Tailwind.css for styling.

-I am planning to push regular updates, so feel free to follow me on here, on alternatively on LinkedIn: https://www.linkedin.com/in/vinaygajjar/.

 # MySQL Tables
 There is currently just one MySQL table, for persisting a Note entity: